NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 While the PA can be further parallelized using GPUs, the fact still stands that the PA is quasi-embarrassingly-parallel.
 In other words, each subproblem is independent of the others while each is being solved, and each of these subproblems can be assigned its own thread.
 So, if there are more threads available, higher performance or accuracy can be achieved.
 The implementation presented here provides more threads by sending problems to remote machines where they can be run simultaneously; in other words, multiple machines with their own CPUs and GPUs are networked together to form a _cluster_ where the work is distributed amongst all machines.

 #figure(
-  image("../../images/cluster_topology.png", width: 87%),
+  image("../../images/cluster_topology.png", width: 80%),
   caption: [The assumed topology of the cluster presented in this work.]
 ) <diag:cluster_topology>

 While clusters can take many forms #cn, this implementation considers building a cluster from the ground up in a modular and ad-hoc manner.
 This way the cluster can theoretically scale without limit.
-The general strucutre, or _topology_, of the cluster is rather simple: A _head node_ runs the _director_ process, which sends problems to _worker_ processes on other _compute nodes_; this structure is shown in @diag:cluster_topology.
+The general strucutre, or _topology_, of the cluster is rather simple: A _head node_ runs the _director_ process, which tells _worker_ processes on other _compute nodes_ what to do; this structure is shown in @diag:cluster_topology.
+In other words, the director only decides and does not do, while the workers do not decide and only do.
 While the workers can solve their problems and communicate with every other worker (and the director), only the director can spawn new processes.
 Once the director has finished spawning and configuring the workers as in @alg:cluster_prep, the director moves on to begin the PA.

 #figure(
   kind: "algorithm",